 - Is an excellent negotiator and will help you bring the price of the property down

 The cost of a buyer’s agent varies greatly.
 Some charge a percentage of the cost of purchasing the house and others have a flat rate.

-It’s standard practice for a buyer’s agent to charge an engagement fee prior to starting work and then the remainder of the fee is to be paid once the property as been purchased.
-This fee can be up to 50 percent of the total cost and is non-refundable.
+t’s standard practice for a buyer’s agent to charge an engagement fee prior to starting work and then the remainder of the fee is to be paid once the property has been purchased.
+This fee can be up to 50 per cent of the total cost and is non-refundable.
 So, keep in mind that you will have to fork out some cash pre-purchase.